chenhui07c8/chenhui07c8.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: **Research Specialist**, Chalmers University of Technology
+subtitle: Research Specialist, Chalmers University of Technology

 profile:
   align: right